0install/0install-dotnet/README.md

 - You can get a .NET Framework version of the `0install` command by downloading [Zero Install for Windows](https://0install.net/injector.html#windows-current). (recommended)

-- If you already have some version of Zero Install (.NET-based or otherwise) on your system you can use it to download and run a .NET Core version of the `0install` command like this:
+- If you already have some version of Zero Install (.NET-based or otherwise) on your system you can use it to download and run a .NET 5 version of the `0install` command like this:

       0install run https://apps.0install.net/0install/0install-dotnet.xml

-- You can also manually install [.NET](https://www.microsoft.com/net/download) and then download a [Zero Install .NET Release](https://github.com/0install/0install-dotnet/releases), extract the archive and run:
+- You can also manually install [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) and then download a [Zero Install .NET Release](https://github.com/0install/0install-dotnet/releases), extract the archive and run:

       dotnet 0install.dll